wustlcse/FAQ/docs/index.md

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/51">Discussions View</a></span>

- Study abroad is treated differently, and you should look elsewhere in this FAQ for information about how courses count when studying abroad.
- Otherwise, there are two issues that must be considered:
+Approved study abroad courses are accepted as WashU native courses.
+See elsewhere in this FAQ for Study Abroad courses.

+Courses from other universities (non study abroad) may be transferred in with some restrictions:
-* Our university, our school, and our department each has a *resdiency requirement*, which you can find elsewhere in this FAQ.
-There is thus a limit on the number of outside credits you can apply to your Washington University programs.
+* Our university, our school, and our department each has a *residency requirement*, which you can find elsewhere in this FAQ.
+There is a limit on the number of outside credits you can apply to your Washington University degrees.
- * Is the course deemed acceptable for transfer?
-The process for that decision begins with your four-year advisor, but the decision is usually made by the department closest in area to the subject matter of the course.
-For example, the merit of a computer science course would be evaluated by the computer science department.
+* Not all courses are deemed acceptable for degree needs.
+For example, the merit of a computer science course would be evaluated by the computer science and engineering department.

->  Our school maintains [this database](http://registrar.seas.wustl.edu/EVALS/evals.asp) of outside courses already approved for transfer credit.
->  You should check this database before requesting approval.
->  Also the database may help you shop around for already approved courses from a geographic area of interest.
+   * The school of engineering maintains [this database](http://registrar.seas.wustl.edu/EVALS/evals.asp) of outside courses already approved for transfer credit.
+You should check this database before requesting approval.
+The database also may help you shop around for already approved courses from a geographic area of interest.  **Even if a course is pre-approved, consult with your four-year and faculty advisor to ensure it can count as meaningful credit for you (i.e., that you haven't hit limits on transfer credits or residency policies).**
->
->
->
->
->

-[Here](https://engineering.wustl.edu/current-students/student-services/Pages/transfer-course-credit.aspx) is a step-by-step procedure for applying for approval of transfer course credits.
+   * You can request consideration of courses that are not already in the database by following the [Course Transfer Policies](https://engineering.wustl.edu/current-students/student-services/Pages/transfer-course-credit.aspx).

-<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#needs_review](#needs_review) [#residency](#residency) [#transfer_courses](#transfer_courses) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#graduate](#graduate) [#residency](#residency) [#transfer_courses](#transfer_courses) [#undergraduate](#undergraduate)</span>

 ---
 ## Can I take courses outside the department to satisfy **core** requirements or **electives**?
 What courses count toward my major or minor from outside the CSE department?  {#can-i-take-courses-outside-the-department-to-satisfy-core-requirements-or-electives--what-courses-count-toward-my-major-or-minor-from-outside-the-cse-department-}